43rd Chess Olympiad: Bidding process

 The bidding procedure for the 43rd Chess Olympiad and the FIDE Congress in connection with a possible bid for the Chess World Cup 2017 was opened in September 2013.
 Each city interested to host the event had to submit their bid to FIDE by 31 March 2014.
 The bids were to guarantee that all necessary provisions in accordance with the Olympiad Regulations of the FIDE Handbook would be covered by the organiser, including articles 4.1, 4.2 and 4.3 pertaining to the organising committee, finances, and provision of amenities and stipends, respectively.
 FIDE received bids to host the events from the national federations of Georgia and South Africa.
 South Africa proposed Sun City as candidate city to host the Chess World Cup and Cape Town for the Chess Olympiad, while Georgia proposed Tbilisi to host the Chess World Cup and Batumi for the Chess Olympiad.
 Former World Chess Champion Garry Kasparov expressed support for the South African bid during his FIDE presidential campaign.

 The final decision was made at the 85th FIDE Congress in August 2014 in Tromsø.
 Georgia's bid won, receiving 93 votes to South Africa's 58.

 Preparations

+The proposed budget for both events exceeded 20 million US dollars.
+Some 1.6 million US dollars were allocated for the travel fund for participants from 80 countries, while around 2 million US dollars were set aside for parallel development and promotion programmes in Europe and the rest of the world.
 The organisers of the tournament named several "Goodwill Ambassadors", including famous chess players like Nona Gaprindashvili, Maia Chiburdanidze, Judit Polgár, Viswanathan Anand, as well as other domestic personalities like operatic mezzo-soprano Anita Rachvelishvili, conductor and composer Nikoloz Rachveli and weightlifter Lasha Talakhadze.